hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step2-metrics-server.md

-The de facto light monitoring application for Kubernetes is [metrics-server](https://github.com/kubernetes-incubator/metrics-server).
+The de facto light monitoring application for Kubernetes is [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
 Metrics Server is a metrics aggregator.
 It discovers all nodes on the cluster and queries each node’s kubelet for CPU and memory usage.
 There is no long term metrics storage, it holds just the latest metrics.
 Typically, the server may be installed with a Helm chart.

+`helm repo add bitnami https://charts.bitnami.com/bitnami`{{execute}}

-`helm install metrics-server stable/metrics-server \
+`helm install metrics-server bitnami/metrics-server \
 --namespace kube-system \
---set args[0]="--kubelet-preferred-address-types=InternalIP" \
+--set apiService.create=true \
---set args[1]="--kubelet-insecure-tls"`{{execute}}
+--set extraArgs.kubelet-preferred-address-types=InternalIP,extraArgs.kubelet-insecure-tls=true`{{execute}}

 This will install the server in the kube-system namespace along with the last two parameters that allow it to work well in this ephemeral Katacoda cluster.